Samois

 Samois was a lesbian feminist BDSM organization based in San Francisco that existed from 1978 to 1983.
 It was the first lesbian BDSM group in the United States.
-It took its name from Samois-sur-Seine, the location of the fictional estate of Anne-Marie, a lesbian dominatrix character in Pauline Réage's erotic novel Story of O, who pierces and brands O. The co-founders were writer Pat Califia, who identified as a lesbian at the time, Gayle Rubin, and sixteen others.
+It took its name from Samois-sur-Seine, the location of the fictional estate of Anne-Marie, a lesbian dominatrix character in Pauline Réage's erotic novel Story of O, who pierces and brands O. The co-founders were writer Patrick Califia, who identified as a lesbian at the time, Gayle Rubin, and sixteen others.

+Origins

-The roots of Samois were in a group called Cardea, a women's discussion group within the mixed-gender BDSM group called the Society of Janus.
+The roots of Samois were in a group called Cardea, a women's sub-group within the mixed-gender BDSM group called the Society of Janus.
 Cardea existed from 1977 to 1978 before discontinuing, but a core of lesbian members, including Califia and Rubin, were inspired to start Samois on June 13, 1978, as an exclusively lesbian BDSM group.

+Criticism

 Samois was strongly rebuked (and sometimes picketed) by Women Against Violence in Pornography and Media (WAVPM), an early anti-pornography feminist group.
 WAVPM, like later anti-pornography feminists, was very strongly opposed to sadomasochism, seeing it as ritualized violence against women.
 Samois members felt strongly that their way of practicing sadomasochism was entirely compatible with feminism, and held that the kind of feminist sexuality advocated by WAVPM was conservative and puritanical.
 Samois openly confronted WAVPM with their position, and the exchanges between the two groups were among the earliest battles of what later became known as the feminist sex wars, with Samois being among the very earliest advocates of what came to be known as sex-positive feminism.

-The book Coming to Power, edited by members of the Samois group and published in 1981, was a founding work of the lesbian BDSM movement.

-In the 1982 anthology Against Sadomasochism, American philosopher Judith Butler, credited as "Judy Butler", criticizes Samois in her essay "Lesbian S&M: The Politics of Dis-Illusion".
+In the 1982 anthology Against Sadomasochism, American philosopher Judith Butler, credited as "Judy Butler", criticizes Samois in their essay "Lesbian S&M: The Politics of Dis-Illusion."
 Several other essays in the work also criticize it.

+Publications

+Samois members, including Califia, Rubin, Carol Truscott, and others, wrote essays, books, poetry, and more aimed at lesbian and feminist communities which defended, explained, and taught BDSM practices.

+Books

+What Color is Your Handkerchief: A Lesbian SM Sexuality Reader (1979)

+Samois' first book, published in 1979 and titled What Color is Your Handkerchief: is a 44-page collection of members' previously published essays on BDSM.

+Coming to Power: Writings and Graphics on Lesbian S/M (1981)

+Their second book Coming to Power, written and edited by Samois members and published in 1981, is an anthology of poetry, short fiction, and art focusing on themes of sadism and masochism.
+The anthology was a founding work of the lesbian BDSM movement.

+Essays

+"The Leather Menace" (1982) written by Gayle Rubin compared BDSM practitioners to religious heretics for the constant criticism they faced for the BDSM practices by feminists and lesbians as well as larger society.